Yoast SEO Premium analysis: Synonyms, related keyphrases and word forms

 Word form recognition

 If you write in English, you’ll love this feature!
-Yoast SEO Premium recognizes different word forms of your keyphrase (just in English for now).
+Yoast SEO Premium recognizes different word forms of your keyphrase (just in English and German for now).
 This means it will recognize singular and plurals, but also different tenses of verbs.
 This is awesome, because it will allow you to write in a natural and free way and get green bullets too!

 So, if your focus keyphrase is [dog game], it will recognize Read about these games for dogs too.
 Or, if you want to optimize for [play flyball] it will recognize the sentence, I love playing flyball with my dog as well.